fkbenjamin/BlockChainIntro/README.md

 The computer code of smart contracts is written in **Solidity**, a programming language especially designed for Ethereum.
 It has a similar syntax to *JavaScript* and is thereby easy to learn if you have some experience in web development (and even if you don't **:P** ).
 It's most important feature and big difference to Bitcoin's scripting language is that it is *turing-complete*. *Turing completeness* means that a programming language is able to reproduce / solve every algorithmic problem possible, assuming you have enough memory / computing power.
 The computer code stored in a smart contract is executed in the so called **Ethereum Virtual Machine**.
 The EVM is totally isolated from the environment it runs on.
 That means if code is executed on a miners pc, the smart contract has no access to eg. the file system of said computer.

 Since Solidity is turing-complete, it is also possible to create programms that never terminate.
 For example one could write a programm, that increments a number by one until infinity.
 Since that code needs to be executed by miners in order to store the result on the blockchain that is a big problem.
+They can't let a programm count until infinity, that would literally take **forever ;)**

 ```
 //Example of a smart contract function that never terminates